Your academic year

-Your university or college will be able to confirm your academic year if you don't know it.
+Your university or college will be able to confirm your academic year if you do not know it.

 Academic year start and end dates

-For the majority of students, each academic year will run from 1 September to 31 August - however there are 4 official start dates in each academic year with each lasting 12 months.
+For the majority of students, each academic year will run from 1 September to 31 August - but there are 4 official start dates in each academic year with each lasting 12 months.

 You can find the one which applies to you based your course start date.

 |If your course starts between:||Your academic year will run from:|